 - Applications of Derivatives

-- Applications of derivatives: rate of change of bodies, increasing/decreasing functions, tangents and normals, use of derivatives in approximation, maxima and minima (first derivative test motivated geometrically and second derivative test given as a provable tool).
+- Applications of derivatives: rate of change of bodies, increasing/decreasing functions, tangents and normals, use of derivatives in approximation, maxima and minima (first derivative test motivated geometrically and second derivative test is given as a provable tool).
 Simple problems (that illustrate basic principles and understanding of the subject as well as real-life situations).

 - Definite integrals as a limit of a sum, Fundamental Theorem of Calculus (without proof).
 Basic properties of definite integrals and evaluation of definite integrals.